Imhotep Gary Byrd: Present day

 Currently, his tri-state arts & entertainment community column "Imhotep’s Guide To Black Events" runs weekly in the New York Amsterdam News, one of the nation's oldest African American newspapers.

 Byrd’s "Express Yourself" broadcasts are now available to listeners on a variety of multiple media platforms.
-The simulcast WBLS and WLIB talk show is available globally at WBLS.com,WLIB.com, WBLS-HD2, and iHeart radio. "iGBE: Imhotep Gary Byrd’s Express Yourself" programming is also interactive in real time on his Facebook page.
+The simulcast WBLS and WLIB talk show is available globally at WBLS.com, WLIB.com, WBLS-HD2, and iHeart radio. "iGBE: Imhotep Gary Byrd’s Express Yourself" programming is also interactive in real time on his Facebook page.

-Prior to this, Gary Byrd released the single "Every Brother Ain't A Brother", the album The Gary Byrd Experience and the single "Soul Travelin' (Inside the G.B.E.)" on RCA, whose intro was sampled by Soul II Soul on the song "Jazzie's Groove".
-He also collaborated with Wonder on the songs "Black Man", "Village Ghetto Land", "Dark and Lovely" and "Misrepresented People."
+Legacy

+In 1973, James Brown dedicated the song "Mind Power" from his The Payback album to Byrd.